AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Performances of the [CRM Connector activity](../../workflow/using/crm-connector.md) for Microsoft Dynamics have been improved.
 (NEO-13303)

 * Shared memory version has been increased.

+  >[!NOTE]
+  >
-This evolution should be transparent for users.
-If you get an error, refer to the **Technical evolutions** section below.
+  >This improvement requires an additional step after performing the upgrade.
+Refer to the **Technical evolutions** section below.

 * The cleanup workflow has been enhanced.
 Orphaned worktables of all deleted workflows are now also deleted automatically by the cleanup workflow.